fzavalia/node-typescript-starter/README.md

 `npm test`

-Will run all tests in the project
+Will run all tests in the project as well as collect code coverage inside the `./coverage` directory

 `npm run test:watch`